turingschool/backend-curriculum-site/module1/lessons/each.md

 ## Lesson

 When we have a solution that works for a small number of items, but does not work for a large number of items, we say that _it doesn't scale_.
-We want to design solutions that are dynamic, meaning they can work for various inputs.
+We want to design solutions that are dynamic, meaning they will work if we have 3 elements or 1 million elements.

 ### Introduction